GuillaumeMougeot/biom3d/docs/quick_run_gui.md

-# Quick run with Graphical User Interface
+# Quick run with the Graphical User Interface

 Starting the Graphical User Interface of biom3d depends on the type of installation you followed:
 * If you installed biom3d with the directly link toward the executable file, you can simply double-click on the downloaded file.